Always Becoming: Description

-The sculptures were built in-situ over the summer of 2007.
-Nora Naranjo-Morse worked with her niece, Athena Swentzell Steen, and her husband, Bill Steen, natural material sculptors, and the family of Don Juan Morales (Tepehuan) from the Mexican state of Durango, as well as many volunteers including museum staff and visitors.
+The sculptures were built in situ over the summer of 2007 by Nora Naranjo-Morse, her niece Athena Swentzell Steen and her husband Bill Steen, natural material sculptors, and the family of Don Juan Morales (Tepehuan) from the Mexican state of Durango.
+Many volunteers including museum staff and visitors also contributed to the construction.

 Materials

-The sculptures are made entirely of natural materials, including dirt, sand, straw, clay, stone, black locust wood, bamboo, grass, and yam vines.
-These natural materials were selected to take on a life of their own, allowing the sculptures to change over time.
-In this way the materials ensure the forms are 'always becoming'.
+The sculptures consist solely of natural materials, such as dirt, sand, straw, clay, stone, locust wood, bamboo, grass, and yam vines.
+These materials were deliberately chosen for their dynamic and changeable qualities.

 Dimensions

 The five sculptures range in size from 7 feet 6 inches tall (~2.29 meters) to 16 feet (~4.84 meters) tall.

-History and Location
+History and location

 On May 24, 2006, the National Museum of the American Indian announced that Naranjo-Morse had won its outdoor sculpture design competition.
-"Always Becoming" was selected unanimously from more than 55 entries submitted by Native artists from throughout the Western Hemisphere.

-During the summer of 2007, on the grounds of the National Museum of the American Indian, Washington, DC, Naranjo-Morse built a family of clay sculptures.
-The commissioned work is located on the 'Native landscape' at the museum's south entrance on Maryland Avenue S.W. near 4th Street and Independence Avenue S.W., Washington, D.C.
+During the summer of 2007, on the grounds of the National Museum of the American Indian in Washington, D.C., Naranjo-Morse built a family of clay sculptures.
 The opening of these public works took place on September 1, 2007.

 The sculptures are intended to disintegrate over time.
 The lives of the sculptures, from creation until they have decayed, are being documented by filmmaker Dax Thomas (Laguna/Acoma).
-As the sculptures disintegrate, the films of their lives will form a more permanent record of their existence and are therefore an essential part of the artistic process and the work itself.
+As the sculptures disintegrate, the films of their lives will form a more permanent record of their existence, and are therefore an essential part of the artistic process and the work itself.